18 new hire onboarding survey questions to improve retention

 What makes a good employee a great employee?

 A great employer.
 Specifically, an employer who provides them with a friction-free route to success.
-When brands have well-defined onboarding roadmaps, the employee doesn’t have to spend their business hours trying to figure stuff out.
-They already know where to look, whom to turn to, what to expect, and even better — they know they can trust the company to structure and support their journey.
+When brands have well-defined onboarding roadmaps, the employee doesn't have to spend their business hours trying to figure stuff out.
+They already know where to look, who to turn to, what to expect, and even better — they know they can trust the company to structure and support their journey.

 Watch this next: The role recognition plays in employee retention